biiyamn/155IntroModernWeb/Labs/Ch03C-JS/4arrays/README.md

-# Chapter 3B: Adding CSS to pages
+# Chapter 3C: Practice with arrays

 ## Objectives
 * Add CSS and some simple styling to pages